galacticcouncil/hydration-docs/docs/01_quick_start/03_staking.md

 - GIGAHDX is tied to HDX.
 If HDX falls in value, the USD value of your position can fall.
 - Borrowing HOLLAR against GIGAHDX creates liquidation risk.
 - Higher conviction votes can earn more voting rewards, but they lock the voted amount for longer.
-- Split and Abstain votes do not earn GIGAHDX voting rewards.
+- Split, Abstain, and no-conviction votes do not earn GIGAHDX voting rewards.
 - Unstaked HDX is locked for at least 28 days before it becomes transferable.
 - Pool limits can restrict lending or borrowing when capacity is full.